Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 # CaPP 3.12
-Calculating Pair distance distribution functions (PDDF) for Proteins.
+Calculating Pair distance distributions, p(r), for Proteins.
-The program calculates the PDDF from a high-resolution protein structure in PDB format,
+The program calculates the p(r) from a high-resolution protein structure in PDB format,
 and the scattering intensity can be calculated by Fourier transform of the PDDF.
 A water layer can be added as an option.